British Milers Club

 Frank Horwill

 The British Milers Club was established in 1963 when the fortunes of British miling were decidedly poor.
-The origins of the club, as set out by Frank Horwill were as follows:
+The origins of the club, as set out by Frank Horwill who sent the following letter to Athletics Weekly of June 29th, 1963

 Back in 1963 there was a lot of criticism of British milers after they had been relegated to 5th place in the European rankings.
 Frank Horwill had a letter published in AW outlining plans for the formation of a specialist club to stop the miling decline and received 35 letters of support.
 Soon after, Alf Wilkins, a senior AAA coach and member of NUTS, asked Frank at an athletics meeting, “How many members do you have?”
 The reply was “You’re the first!”